-Differences Between Bitcoin vs Ethereum
+Differences Between Bitcoin and Ethereum

 - Bitcoin is a global digital currency.
 It allows people to own their own money instead of letting the banks or other agencies maintaining them.